 - Complimentary use of bicycles for each guest during spring, summer and fall seasons

 - No vehicle needed on property.
-All accommodations, with the exception of the remote Trapper Cabin, are within walking and riding distance of common areas, including the Granite Lodge Dining Room, the Blue Canteen, the Rod & Gun Activities Center, the Silver Dollar Saloon, the Granite Spa and the Mercantile
+All accommodations, with the exception of the remote Trapper Cabin, are within walking and riding distance of common areas, including the Granite Lodge Dining Room, the Blue Canteen, the Rod & Gun Activities Center, the Silver Dollar Saloon, The Spa at Rock Creek and the Mercantile

 - Main lodge area for gathering with full bar, fireplace and television

-- Silver Dollar Saloon evening entertainment including four lanes of bowling, billiards, karaoke and a private movie theatre
+- Silver Dollar Saloon evening entertainment including four lanes of bowling, billiards, karaoke and a private movie theater

 - Alpine skiing 35 minutes away at Discovery Ski Area